Woman: “Well, Doctor, what have we got — a Republic or a Monarchy?”

 Even the struggling students know they should know.
 Last school year I worked closely with a student during lunch who was not on track to graduate in June.
 A foster kid, he received far too many F's over the years, struggling with basic reading comprehension and feeling left out as classes moved too quickly, a rough childhood holding him down.

 But this student passed Government, because he took the time to come in and work with me.
 In one project alone, we debated the Supreme Court's "imminent lawless action" interpretation of the First Amendment, what constitutes an "unreasonable" search and seizure, and the progress America had made or not in the march toward racial equality.

 At the other end of the spectrum, a successful lesson involves a barrage of questions from all sorts of students: on our rights, on the government's power to help and to hurt, on bizarre hypotheticals and confounding conundrums of political life in everyday America.

 My answer, in some form or another, usually ties back to the Constitution.
 It had better, because only with an informed and educated citizenry will that sacred, faded document keep the vitality it had 225 years ago.

-R. Olson is the director of communications for the Yolo GOP.
+R. Olson is the former director of communications for the Yolo GOP.
 Communicate your love of the Constitution to email@example.com.